 Neonatal Intensive Care Units (NICU)

-If issues emerge during pregnancy or delivery, Providence’s Neonatal ICUs are immediately available around the clock to care for the special needs of your baby.
+If issues emerge during pregnancy or delivery, our intensive care nurseries care for the special needs of your baby.

 Each infant has individual needs that require specific treatment plans.
 This is why each of our newborn patients is assigned a personal NICU team, consisting of: their primary physician; specialty physicians as necessitated by the infant's medical condition; an occupational therapist/physical therapist; a social worker and discharge planner, a primary bedside nurse and any additional personnel.

 Our entire neonatal teams ensure that parents are able to be involved in all aspects of their newborn's care, such as holding, feeding, changing diapers and bathing as their baby's condition improves.